Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes

 \subsection{Datasets}

-We assess our method's performance by evaluating it on the benchmark datasets VisDrone \cite{zhu2021detectionVisDrone} and iSAID \cite{xia2018DOTA,waqas2019iSAID}.
-We further apply our method to the biodiversity monitoring problem with data from \textcite{hicks2021deep}.
-A sample for each of the datasets is visualised in \cref{fig:multipurpose}, along with some classes of our model's predicted density map (and their sums).

-\paragraph{VisDrone-DET \cite{zhu2021detectionVisDrone}}{Collected over 14 different Chinese cities, the VisDrone ``Object Detection in Images'' dataset contains 10,209 images of varying density, with 10 annotated classes including 8 types of vehicle and people. \textcite{xu2021dilated} evaluate against a subset of VisDrone, merging the categories ``pedestrian'' and ``people'' into a single ``people'' class, and merging ``tricycle'' and ``awning tricycle'' into ``tricycle''. \textcite{michel2022class} evaluate against the standard 10-class VisDrone-DET dataset.
-To compare fairly against both methods, we trained separate models on each of the datasets.
-Before dataset ground-truth density generation, we resize the images to be 1024 pixels wide.}
+\emph{\textbf{VisDrone-DET \cite{zhu2021detectionVisDrone}}}: Collected over 14 different Chinese cities, the VisDrone \emph{Object Detection in Images} dataset contains 10,209 images of varying density, with 10 annotated classes including 8 types of vehicle, and people. \textcite{michel2022class} evaluate against the full 10-class VisDrone-DET dataset.
+As DSACA \cite{xu2021dilated} merge the \emph{people} and \emph{pedestrian} classes into a unified people class, and the \emph{tricycle} and \emph{awning-tricycle} classes into a unified tricycle class, their VisDrone-DET sub-dataset has 8, instead of the full 10 classes used in \textcite{michel2022class}.
+Therefore, we evaluate our model against both the 8-class and 10-class VisDrone-DET datasets.
+Before dataset ground-truth density generation, we resize the images to be 1024 pixels wide, proportionally scaling the height.

-\paragraph{iSAID (4-class) \cite{waqas2019iSAID}}{ As described in \textcite{michel2022class}, we create a $800 \times 800$ pixel patched subset of the iSAID dataset.
-In the absence of a 4-class or crowd counting test challenge for iSAID, we combine, shuffle and split the public validation and training datasets 70-10-20 to training-validation-testing and apply the patching after the split, so that one image cannot be split across the subsets, potentially inflating the testing results.
-We acknowledge that without the original split of the dataset used in \textcite{michel2022class}, our results cannot strictly be directly compared.
-However, as the same procedure was used on the large dataset of 20,906 patches, we assume the variance would be minimal, and it seems unlikely any such variance would reduce the significance of our method's 56\% MAE improvement.
-As with VisDrone, the YOLO11x model was trained using the exact same dataset used to train our method.}
+\emph{\textbf{iSAID (4-class) \cite{waqas2019iSAID}}}: As described in \textcite{michel2022class}, patch the iSAID dataset into $800 \times 800$ pixel tiles.
+In the absence of a 4-class or crowd-counting-compatible test challenge, we combine, shuffle, and split the public validation and training datasets 70--10-20 to training-validation-testing.
+We split the dataset before patching, so that no single image can be patched across the subsets, which could inflate the testing results.
+Without a provided 4-class iSAID test set, there will be a margin for error comparing our method to \textcite{michel2022class}, although it's expected to be minimal because of the large size of the dataset at 20,906 patches, and as we copy their dataset preparation procedure.
+The YOLO11 model is trained and evaluated on the same split of the dataset we produce for density estimation, before the generation of the ground-truth density maps.